tarwn/lessthandot-hugo/blogs/content/posts/2011-12-07-dynamic-connections-in-ssis-extract.md

 **Dynamic Connections**

 To create a dynamic connection strategy, we will first create two packages, Parent.dtsx and Child.dtsx.
-Once we have these packages created the steps will be…
+Once we have these packages created the steps will be...

 1)       Create and configure the variables to be used